vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

     The initiation described in this chapter is given to a dying person.

 Ordinarily, the initiation is not given to all, and one desirous of initiation needs to show his devotion to teacher, deities, or scrip tures.
 This devotion is, in turn, seen as an indication of the descent of grace (śaktipāta), and śaktipāta is perceived as a definite sign that one is suitable for initiation.
-The conditions under which the teacher is expected to grant initiation to a dying person are described by Abhinavagupta in the TĀ 19: 4-6: When in a dying person, the fall of even weak power is awakened-whether he is taken by devotion to a teacher and others; whether the fall of grace is through work of friends, relatives, etc., whether he has been indeed regular (samayin) but has not obtained the supreme initia tion; whether, already having obtained it, he desires to leave as soon as possible his vital breaths, desirous of going away-the teacher should provide for him the initiation of immediate depar ture, free from impurities.
+The conditions under which the teacher is expected to grant initiation to a dying person are described by Abhinavagupta in the TĀ 19: 4-6: When in a dying person, the fall of even weak power is awakened-whether he is taken by devotion to a teacher and others; whether the fall of grace is through work of friends, relatives, etc., whether he has been indeed regular (samayin) but has not obtained the supreme initiation; whether, already having obtained it, he desires to leave as soon as possible his vital breaths, desirous of going away-the teacher should provide for him the initiation of immediate depar ture, free from impurities.
 However, the teacher must be careful not to give initiation to a person whose impurities (malas) haven't reach maturation, or to one whose karma hasn't been exhausted (seṣakarmikavigrahe).
-The commentator explains this compound to mean: one who is not about to die, that is, one whose prārab

-dhakarma hasn't been fully exhausted.
+The commentator explains this compound to mean: one who is not about to die, that is, one whose prārabdhakarma hasn't been fully exhausted.

 [^209]:

-    Marma is the place where the feeling of the connectedness with

-the body remains present.
+    Marma is the place where the feeling of the connectedness with the body remains present.

 256 NOTES